AuthorizeNet/accept-sample-app/README.md

 SetEnv TRANSACTION_KEY your_key
 ````
 For IIS, you could set these environment variables in FastCGI Settings -> Environment Variables
 + Set the authentication credentials that Accept.js uses.
-Edit the acceptJSCaller() function in acceptJSCaller.js to use your API Login ID and public client key. (clientKey, apiLoginID).
-A public Client Key can be created in the MINT Account --> Security Settings --> API Credentials & Keys
+Edit the acceptJSCaller() function in acceptJSCaller.js to use your API Login ID and Public Client Key. (clientKey, apiLoginID).
+A Public Client Key can be created by logging into the [Merchant Inteferface] (https://sandbox.authorize.net/) and navigating to Account --> Security Settings --> Manage Public Client Key.
 + Browse the application (**index.php**) over HTTPS connection.
 + To "login" use an existing customer profile ID or create a new one (http://developer.authorize.net/api/reference/index.html#customer-profiles-create-customer-profile)
 + Payment forms are shown in the same page and Shipping forms are handled in a separate modal popup.
 Any of the types can be chosen to display the forms.